-If you don’t want your runner host to be logged into Docker Registry all the time then perform docker login procedure in each CI/CD job.
-Usually it is important to create a temporal docker config for each CI/CD job (instead of using default
+If you don’t want your runner host to be logged into the Docker Registry all the time, perform the docker login procedure in each CI/CD job individually.
+It is recommended to create a temporary docker config for each CI/CD job (instead of using the default

-~/.docker/ config directory) to prevent multiple jobs from conflicting with each other when performing login from multiple jobs running at the same runner host at the same time.
+~/.docker/ config directory) to prevent a conflict of different jobs running on the same runner host while logging in at the same time.

 # Job 1 export DOCKER_CONFIG=$(mktemp -d) docker login registry.mydomain.org/application -uUSER -pPASSWORD # Job 2 export DOCKER_CONFIG=$(mktemp -d) docker login registry.mydomain.org/application -uUSER -pPASSWORD

-Typically an application should be deployed into different environments (such as
+Typically, an application is deployed into different environments (

-WERF_ENV) which specifies the name of the used environment.
-This environment name will affect used Kubernetes namespace and Helm release name.
-It is recommended to detect environment in the CI/CD job (for example using builtin environment variables of your CI/CD system) and set werf env param correspondingly.
+WERF_ENV environment variable) that specifies the name of the environment in use.
+This environment name affects the Kubernetes namespace and the Helm release name.
+It is recommended to find out the name of the environment as part of the CI/CD job (for example, using built-in environment variables of your CI/CD system) and set the werf

 WERF_ENV environment variable: